Ackee-Blockchain/solidity-for-vscode/README.md

 ## See vulnerabilities from static analysis in real-time

-### Free detections with leading security tool Wake
+### Free detections with the leading security tool Wake

 Catch potential issues early with real-time static analysis